Auburn grad preaches patience as he fights for AEW contract

 Rafeequllah says with his exposure on AEW Dark every week, he has been getting a lot of requests for future independent shows and one place he said he really wants to wrestle is Rockford.

-If you want to see more of Fearless Musa, you can visit his YouTube page.
+If you want to see more of Fearless Musa, you can visit his YouTube

-If you want to represent the Rockford native, you can find his t-shirts on his page at the Pro Wrestling Tees website.
+If you want to represent the Rockford native, you can find his t-shirts on his page at the Pro Wrestling Tees